Halo (safety device)

-The halo is a driver crash-protection system used in open-wheel racing series, which consists of a curved bar placed to protect the driver's head.
+The halo is a driver crash-protection system used in open-wheel racing series, which consists of a curved bar placed above the driver's head to protect it from injury.

 The first tests of the halo were carried out in 2016 and in July 2017.
-Since the 2018 season the FIA has made the halo mandatory on every vehicle in Formula 1, Formula 2, Formula 3, Formula Regional, Formula E and also Formula 4 as a new safety measure.
-Some other open-wheel racing series also utilise the halo, such as IndyCar Series, Indy Lights, Super Formula, Super Formula Lights, Euroformula Open and Australian S5000.
-The IndyCar halo is used as a structural frame for the aeroscreen.
+Since the 2018 season, the FIA has made the halo mandatory on every vehicle in Formula 1, Formula 2, Formula 3, Formula 4, Formula Regional, and Formula E as a safety measure.
+Other open-wheel racing series also utilize the halo, such as the IndyCar Series, Indy NXT, Super Formula, Super Formula Lights, Euroformula Open and Australian S5000.
+The IndyCar halo is used as a structural frame for the Aeroscreen.

 Construction

-The system consists of a bar that surrounds the driver's head and is connected by three points to the vehicle frame.
+The device consists of a bar that surrounds the driver's head and is connected by three points to the vehicle frame.
 The halo is made of titanium and weighed around 7 kg in the version presented in 2016, then rose to 9 kg in 2017.

-The system is not developed by the teams, but is manufactured by three approved external manufacturers chosen by the FIA and has the same specification for all vehicles.
+In FIA series the halo system is not developed by the teams, but is manufactured by three approved external manufacturers chosen by the FIA and has the same specification for all vehicles.

-In a simulation performed by the FIA, using the data of 40 real incidents, the use of the system led to a 17% theoretical increase in the survival rate of the driver.
+In a simulation performed by the FIA, using data from 40 incidents, use of the system provided a 17% increase in the survival rate of the driver.

 History and development

+In 2009, 2 major accidents happened in top level FIA open wheel series, the fatal accident of Henry Surtees at the Brands Hatch round of the 2009 Formula 2 season and the accident Felipe Massa sustained during qualifying at the 2009 Hungarian Grand Prix.
+The accidents led to calls for additional cockpit protection.

+Initially, the FIA looked into the development of closed cockpit systems, visors, and forward roll structures.
+"Fighter-jet style" screens were largely seen as the least effective early due to problems with flexing too much or shattering, depending on material used.

 During development, the FIA examined three fundamental scenarios—collision between two vehicles, contact between a vehicle and the surrounding environment (such as barriers) and collisions with vehicles and debris.
-Tests have shown that the halo system can significantly reduce the risk of injury to the driver.
-In many cases the system was able to prevent the helmet from coming into contact with a barrier when checked against a series of accidents that had occurred in the past.
-During the study of the last case it was found that the halo was able to deflect large objects and provide greater protection against smaller debris.
+Tests demonstrated that the halo system can significantly reduce the risk of injury to the driver.
+In many cases, the system was able to prevent the helmet from coming into contact with a barrier when checked against a series of accidents that had occurred in the past.
+During the study of collisions with vehicles and debris it was found that the halo was able to deflect large objects and provide greater protection against smaller debris.

-In August 2017 the Dallara F2 2018, a new Formula 2 car, was presented and was the first to install the halo system.
+In August 2017, the Dallara F2 2018 was presented and was the first to install the halo system.
 The SRT05e Formula E car presented in January 2018 had a halo.
-In November 2018, the 2019 FIA Formula 3 car, which was unveiled in Abu Dhabi, installed the halo too.
+In November 2018, the 2019 FIA Formula 3 car, which was unveiled in Abu Dhabi, installed the halo as well.
 Beginning in 2021, the Indy Lights' IL-15 began using the halo.